adao74/311_wk7_day1_deployment/README.md

 * This should open a browser and allow you to login with your Google Cloud credentials
 * Once logged in, pick your project (ex. `new-project-245019`).. should be option 1

+// Go to IAM and give the "App Engine default service account" the roles: App Engine Deployer, Cloud SQL Client

 ### Enable the Cloud SQL Admin API
 _This is a one-time setup step_
 _Only applicable if we are using a Google Cloud database, which we are_